jasonmcintosh/rabbitmq-zabbix/README.md

 ```
 When setting up a monitoring system, a general rule is that you should not to use guest.
 Guest is an admin account with full permissions.
 A basic suggestion is to setup a read
 only account who can access the management API.
-Make sure that account is READ ONLY
+Make sure that account is READ ONLY.
+With
+one caveat - the monitoring user should be able execute the aliveness-test api.
+That might mean
+needing a slightly different set of permissions or pre-creation of the aliveness check queues.
 IF using guest a warning - it can only access RabbitMQ management via localhost so you will
 need to set HOSTNAME=localhost
 ```